How to create policies to uphold standards for digital content

-New: You can quickly create policies in the ‘Getting Started’ wizard.
+1. Quickly create simple policies with the ‘Getting Started’ wizard.
+We recommend this option for simple content searches.
 Click on Learn > Get Started.
 Choose what you are looking for from the drop-down menu.
 Enter your match and click on "Go".

-You also have the option to create a policy using "Create policy" or you can use predefined policies from the Policy Library.
+2. You also have the option to create a policy using predefined policies from the Policy Library.

 Note: Check out our interactive tutorial on how to add a policy from the Policy Library.

-To create the policy manually click on My Policies > Create policy.
+4. Create your own policy from scratch if the first three options don’t meet your needs.
+To create a policy manually click on My Policies > Create policy.

 When you create a policy you will see that it consists of two main elements: Category and Rules.